rkillickdev/rewind/README.md

   * Modular Synth - Photo by Ryunosuke Kikuno on Unsplash
   * Pile of Vinyl - Photo by Nihal Demirci Erenay on Unsplash

-* Royaly free icons used throughout the site from [Flaticon](https://www.flaticon.com)
+* Royalty free icons used throughout the site from [Flaticon](https://www.flaticon.com)
   * <a href="https://www.flaticon.com/free-icons/cassette" title="cassette icons">Cassette icons created by Smashicons - Flaticon</a>
   * <a href="https://www.flaticon.com/free-icons/image-upload" title="image upload icons">Image upload icons created by Cap Cool - Flaticon</a>
   * <a href="https://www.flaticon.com/free-icons/no-results" title="no results icons">No results icons created by Design Circle - Flaticon</a>